How Much Probiotics Should You Take A Day?

 - Incorporate raw fermented foods too.
 Heating may kill bacteria found in these foods.20

 - Eat prebiotics.
 These are very important to keep your good gut bacteria alive.
-A post with more detail information will come soon!
+A post with more detailed information will come soon!

 Here you have a healthy and tasty yogurt bowl recipe containing both probiotics and prebiotics!